Naso fageni: Description

 Naso fageni has 5 spines and between 24 and 26 soft rays supporting the dorsal fin while the anal fin is supported by 2 spines and between 23 and 25 soft rays.
 The pectoral fin contains 17 fin rays.
 The body has a depth which is equivalent to between roughly a half to a third of the standard length and it grows more elongate as the fish grows.
 The horseface unicornfish has an oval, laterally compressed body and in the largest specimens there is a short bony protuberance above the mouth.
 There are two, non-mobile bony plates on each side of the caudal peduncle and the caudal fin is lunate.
-There are long filaments growing from the tips of the lobes of the caudal fins in largere specimens, and the possession of these may be limited to males.
+There are long filaments growing from the tips of the lobes of the caudal fins in larger specimens, and the possession of these may be limited to males.

 The overall colour is pale grey to greyish brown with the adults being marked with small dark sopots on their bodies and the juveniles having a white band between the bony plates on the caudal peduncle.
 This species has a maximum fork length of 80 cm.